antaexyz/ft_printf/README.md

 ### Introduction

 This is the third project at 42 programming school.
 We had to create a static library that contains `ft_printf` a function that mimics the real printf.
 The printf function is one of the most known and used in the C language to give an output.
 It takes a string as an argument, this string may contain some placeholders (like %c for characters or %s for strings) whose original values are passed as arguments.
-The ft_printf has variable arguments, the only one being mandatory is the string that will be printed, otherwise it depends on how many placeholders are passed in this string.
-The function's return is the number of characters printed or -1 for error.
+The ft_printf has variable arguments, the only one being mandatory is the string that will be printed.
+To create a function like this, we had to understand how the variadic functions work.
+The function returns the number of characters printed or -1 for error.

-To create with a function like this, we had to understand how the variadic functions work.

 ✨ *Full subject [here](https://drive.google.com/file/d/1Ut8UDWIrN7HXHVPOqItnPsayUe8HsSzD/view?usp=sharing) ✨*